appacademy/jump-start/jumpstart-files/part1/variables_and_scope_readings.md

 ## Variables

-Similar to variables in algebra, we can create variables that will provide a name to various objects that we can access later.
+Similar to variables in algebra, we can create variables in ruby that will provide a name to certain objects so that we can access them later.
 As an example:

 ```ruby
 x = 5